Police Story 3 (2011 film)

 Police Story 3 is a 2011 Indian Kannada language action film directed by 6 directors including Thriller Manju and Sadhu Kokila, who star in the film alongside Sathya Prakash and newcomers Trishul Omkar and Arun.
 Sudeepa makes a cameo appearance.
 The music was composed by noted music composer Sagar S. The film made its way to the Guinness World Records and the Limca Book of Records by shooting a normal two-and-a-half-hour movie in just 12 hours with the first copy of the film ready in 10 days after the shooting.
 It is produced under the banner of Aditya Creations.
 Shivananda Madashetty is the producer of this film.
-However, the team confirmed that the movie is not a sequel of the previous films Police Story Part 1 and 2.
+However, the team confirmed that the movie is not a sequel of the previous films Police Story and Police Story 2.